-- A laser system manufacturer enables product personalization and unique item level identification, facilitating sales as well as internal and external process controls.
+A laser system manufacturer enables product personalization and unique item-level identification, facilitating sales and internal and external process controls.
 They enable the transfer of data from a PC to an item's surface made of virtually anything.

-- Another client builds tube and pipe fabrication equipment that enables product designs, for form and functionality,,to be converted into reality.
-They build machines that turn designs into things that can be manufactured.
+Another client builds tube and pipe fabrication equipment that enables product designs for form and functionality to be converted into reality.
+They build machines that turn designs into things that are manufactured.

-When you know your "why" it makes it much easier to communicate what you do to who you want to hear those messages as well as pointing to the tactics of how you go to market.
+When you know your "why," it makes it much easier to communicate what you do to whom you want to hear those messages, as well as pointing to the tactics of how you go to market.

-- What is the persona of the ideal customer?
+What is the persona of the ideal customer?
 Is it the CEO, the engineer, purchasing?
 More than one?
-Who do you have to deal with to make a sale?
+Whom do you have to deal with to make a sale?

-- Do you know the buyer journey they take?
-What steps they go through to make a buying decision?
-Is it complex sale?
+Do you know the buyer journey they take?
+What steps do they go through to make a buying decision?
+Is it a complex sale?
 A component sale?
 A consumable sale?
 Do you know the buying journey differences?

-- Have you ever talked to your existing customers and asked these questions?
+Have you ever talked to your existing customers and asked these questions?
 Do you ask prospects why they didn't buy from you?
-Do you talk to others in your ecosystem like channel partners, suppliers, and competitors to learn what the market is telling them?
+Do you talk to others in your ecosystems like channel partners, suppliers, and competitors to learn what the market is telling them?

-A manufacturing marketing strategy without a defined target ideal customer and a developed buyer persona is bound to be less effective than one that does.
-You can't be everything to everyone, you have to choose who you best serve and then focus on them.
+A strategy without a defined target ideal customer and a developed buyer persona is bound to be less effective than one that does.
+You can't be everything to everyone.
+You have to choose who you best serve and then focus on them.

-Not what are you selling but what is your strategy.
-I don't mean your pricing strategy or distribution strategy or even you technology/engineering/product strategy.
+I don't mean your pricing strategy or distribution strategy, or even your technology/engineering/product strategy.
 I mean the real innovative strategy you need to engage and build relationships with people.